bitcoin-problems/bitcoin-problems.github.io/_problems/fee-bumping.md

 ### Pre-signed Transactions

 Often the transaction an honest party is racing against the clock to confirm is a *pre-signed* transaction.
-It was signed when their counterparty was cooperative -- now they need to go on chain precisely because they are not cooperative.
+It was signed when counterparty was cooperative -- now they need to go on chain precisely because they are not cooperative.
 If fees become persistently higher than the pre-signed transaction's fees the party may miss their deadline.
 The obvious but suboptimal solution is to monitor fees closely and update any time-sensitive pre-signed transactions with the counterparty while they are online (this method is available via the [`update_fee`] message in lightning today).